pitschr/knx-core/README.md

 #### Communication mode (Tunneling, NAT, Routing)

 According to the KNX specification the communication is defaulted to _tunneling_ mode and without Network Address Translation (NAT).
-If the communication should be using _routing_ then it must be explicitly defined using `-routing` parameter.
+If you have multiple KNX Net/IP devices and want to specify the IP-Address use the `--ip <address[:port]>`.
+If the communication should be using _routing_ instead of tunneling then it must be explicitly defined using `--routing` argument.

-Using _tunneling_ mode we need Network Address Translation (NAT) in some cases; this must be enabled using `-nat` parameter.
+Using _tunneling_ mode we need Network Address Translation (NAT) in some cases; this must be enabled using `--nat` parameter.
 When NAT enabled, then the _Control Channel_ and _Data Channel_ will use a shared channel.
 One practical example, where we need NAT would be e.g. dockerized image.

-Note: NAT is suitable for _tunneling_ mode only, in _routing_ mode it has no effect.
+NAT is suitable for _tunneling_ mode only, in _routing_ mode it has no effect.

 #### KNX Client